-A long time ago in a galaxy far, far away, an epic space war happened.
-Since its initial theatrical release in 1977, Star Wars has defined good versus evil and spawned countless other productions, including a very lucrative run in the comic book medium.
+A long time ago in a galaxy far, far away, an epic space battle began.
+Since its initial theatrical release in 1977, Star Wars has defined good versus evil and has continued to spawn countless other movies, television shows (including The Mandalorian), and a very lucrative run in the comic book medium.
 In fact, the original Star Wars comic series helped keep Marvel Comics afloat after its debut in the late '70s.
 This came as a surprise, as before that comic books based on movies didn’t traditionally sell well.

 Just as there is a Star Wars film for every type of viewer, there is a Star Wars comic for every type of reader!
 These books should be read and enjoyed by every fan, regardless of where you may fall on the scale.
 From new fans to existing fans, and even younger readers, the Star Wars galaxy accepts everyone.